syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/create-pdf-viewer.md

 # View the created PDF document

-The Syncfusion&reg; Blazor PDF Viewer component allows you to view the created PDF document using the [**Created**](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PdfViewer.PdfViewerEvents.html#Syncfusion_Blazor_PdfViewer_PdfViewerEvents_Created) event.
+The Syncfusion's Blazor PDF Viewer component allows you to view the created PDF document using the [**Created**](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PdfViewer.PdfViewerEvents.html#Syncfusion_Blazor_PdfViewer_PdfViewerEvents_Created) event.

 The following code example shows how to view the created PDF document.